 Goal # Description 5 Rocketship families are engaged in their students' education.
+An explanation of why the LEA has developed this goal

 In order to achieve our academic growth and achievement goals, we know that families are critical partners in the endeavor.
 Parent involvement is a cornerstone of our school model.